Renewing your retirement visa in Thailand: what are the legal requirements in 2025?

 Visa O (Non-Immigrant O)

-To be eligible, applicants must present: a valid passport, a recent passport photo, proof of residence in their country of origin dated within the last three months, proof of monthly income of at least €2,000 or an official bank statement showing a credit balance of €24,000 over the last three months.
+Applicants must provide: a valid passport, a recent passport photo, proof of residence in their country of origin within the last three months, and proof of a monthly income of at least €2,000 or a bank statement showing a €24,000 balance over the past three months.
+The visa costs 70 euros.

 Visa O-A (Long stay)

-The O-A non-immigrant visa is issued to foreign nationals over the age of 50 and allows them to stay in the country for one year with multiple entries.
-To be eligible for this visa, applicants must provide: a valid passport, a recent passport photo, proof of residence in their country of origin dated within the last three months, proof of monthly income of at least €2,000 or an official bank statement showing a credit balance of €24,000 over the last three months, health insurance, the Foreign Insurance Certificate Form covering one year, and a clean criminal record from their country of origin.
+Applicants must provide: a valid passport, a recent passport photo, proof of residence in their country of origin within the last three months, proof of a monthly income of at least €2,000 or a bank statement showing a €24,000 balance over the last three months, health insurance, the Foreign Insurance Certificate Form covering one year, and a clean criminal record from their country of origin.
+The visa fee is €175.

 Visa O-X (Long stay – 10 years)

-Applicants must: be a national of one of the 14 countries, have a Thai bank account with 3 million baht or have a Thai bank account with at least 1.8 million baht and have an annual income of at least 1.2 million baht (and deposit 3 million baht after one year in Thailand), have Thai medical insurance.
+Applicants must: be from one of the 14 countries, have a Thai bank account with 3 million baht, or have at least 1.8 million baht and an annual income of 1.2 million baht (with 3 million baht deposited after one year in Thailand), and have Thai medical insurance.
+The visa fee is €350.

 What are the general conditions for renewing a retirement visa in Thailand?